Co-author: Amit Sharma

 - Decreased application performance owing to high overhead from calls from the guest OS to the hypervisor

-How can HCL help in your endeavor through collaboration with Red Hat?
+How can HCLTech help in your endeavor through collaboration with Red Hat?

-No matter where you are in your container journey, whether evaluating a container platform or wondering how you could transform your current platform, HCL is here to help.
+No matter where you are in your container journey, whether evaluating a container platform or wondering how you could transform your current platform, HCLTech is here to help.

 Reach out to us to maximize the benefits of adopting Red Hat OpenShift Virtualization.

 Container-native virtualization has the potential to accelerate the adoption of container platforms in your organization.
 Not only will this improve the availability of the applications hosted on VMs, but also ensure that the applications that are containerized are able to communicate better with the virtualized ones running on the same platform.
 The agility this can bring in containerization of legacy workload is remarkable.
 Red Hat enables organizations to realize the numerous benefits that this evolution can bring in large enterprises struggling with their legacy workload, and HCLTech has the right resources and expertise to help in this journey.